simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_correlation_matrix.rst.txt

   Please review the **Example 1** at `Match (colocalize) Datasets`_ page since all of the mentioned tips directly apply to this example too.

-..COMMENT: The above 'Match (colocalize) Datasets' link is not working.

 .. code-block:: python